iammukeshm/CoreEssentials/CoreEssentials.ToastNotify/readme.md

-﻿# Toast Notify - Elegant Notifications For ASP.NET Core Applications
+﻿# ToastNotify - Elegant Notifications For ASP.NET Core Applications

 Toast Notify is a Minimal & Elegant Toast Notification Package for ASP.NET Core Applications that can be invoked via C#.
 Compatilble with ASP.NET Core 3.1 and .NET 5.